Cassette Store Day: 2017

 Cassette Store Day 2017 took place on 14 October 2017.
 Management for International Cassette Store Day was assumed by Brit Williams (Blak Hand Records), Sean Bohrman (Burger Records) and Takamasa Endo (VSI).
 Events took place in the US, Japan, UK, China, Australia, Indonesia, and Europe.

 Having taken over UK duties from Cassette Store Day's founders, Brit Williams stated "For the past few years, Cassette Store Day has been the most anticipated release we do at Blak Hand.
 It gives us a chance to showcase some of our best bands by throwing out a mixtape so people can hear the distinct sound of what we do.
 I know for many, CSD is the perfect chance to get music heard to broader audience and bring people together through the art of the tape.
 We’re thrilled to once again celebrate all things analogue and help bring attention to some up and coming artists and labels in the country."
 Sean Bohrman of Burger Records also commented on the success that CSD has had at increasing the relevancy of cassettes.

 Over 300 bands and labels worldwide participated in the event.
 Notable releases included The White Stripes reissues of their first three albums, The White Stripes, De Stijl and White Blood Cells which were printed onto white tape exclusively for Cassette Store Day through Third Man Records.

 2018

 2019

 The 2019 edition featured Oil Wars by Philiac, Jay Reatard's Blood Visions, Old LP by that dog., and Midi Swamp from Dr. Dog but print runs were curtailed by a shortage of ferric oxide.

 2022

-In 2022 Cassette Store Week was launched by Tapehead City, it took place from 9th to 15th of October.
+In 2022 Cassette Week was launched by Tapehead City in homage to CSD.
+It took place from 9th to 15th of October.

+2024

+For 2024, Cassette Store Day is being relaunched in the UK as 'Cassette Week UK' by duplicators Disc-Phalanx in collaboration with Coventry based indie store, Just Dropped In, and is set to take place between October 14th - 20th.